xiejw/dotfiles/doc/macOS.md

 - For `Chrome`, disable `Notification` for all sites.
 - For `Chrome`, disable Save passwords for all sites.
 - For `Chrome`, set Page zoom to 90% if font size is large.
+- For `Chrome`, in `Show Full History`, use shift-click to clean history if needed.

 ### Other Tips